 Why Accountability Matters

 But before dig into the details of external accountability it’s important to understand that personal responsibility is the same thing as internal accountability.
+(Learn more about the differences between accountability and responsibility in this post.)

 You should always accept personal responsibility for every result, but it’s often easier to blame other people (or events) in your life.